 To the extent possible, the Company anticipates a seamless transition of programs and measures from the Phase II Plan to the Phase III Plan, noting that a) Phase II transactions will be managed to conclusion concurrent with the introduction of Phase III programs and b) any installations completed prior to May 31, 2016 may be included in Company documentation supporting compliance with Phase II targets.
-The Company's implementation strategy for this Phase III Plan will rely on the use of CSP(s), partners, program allies, communicate, deliver, and support the effective transition and deployment of the new programs and measures and suspension of programs and measures not being carried over to Phase III.
+The Company's implementation strategy for this Phase III Plan will rely on the use of CSP(s), partners, program allies, community-based organizations, and other entities engaged in energy-efficiency to promote, communicate, deliver, and support the effective transition and deployment of the new programs and measures and suspension of programs and measures not being carried over to Phase III.